Summer Tanager. Photo by Peter Hogan, Audubon Photography Awards.

 webinar all-access pass

 The following webinars are included with your Webinar All-Access Pass registration.
-You do not need to register separately for any of these webinars:
+You do not need to register separately for any of these webinars if you purchase the All-Access Pass.

 Each Webinar All-Access Pass is good for one device (computer, cell phone, tablet, etc.).
 Multiple people may view on the same device.
 You will receive separate registration confirmations for each Zoom webinar with instructions to join each webinar.
 Please be sure to use your correct email address and one that you check regularly when you register.
 We are unable to split these registrations among multiple email addresses.

 The following webinars are included with your Webinar All-Access Pass registration.
-You do not need to register separately for any of these webinars:
+You do not need to register separately for any of these webinars if you purchase the All-Access Pass.

 Each Webinar All-Access Pass is good for one device (computer, cell phone, tablet, etc.).
 Multiple people may view on the same device.
 You will receive separate registration confirmations for each Zoom webinar with instructions to join each webinar.
 Please be sure to use your correct email address and one that you check regularly when you register.
 We are unable to split these registrations among multiple email addresses.